-30 If there is a formal notification procedure, how does it work?
+- 34 Is there a formal procedure for notifying agreements containing vertical restraints to the agency?
+Is it necessary or advisable to notify it of any particular categories of agreement?
+If there is a formal notification procedure, how does it work?
 What type of ruling (if any) does the agency deliver at the end of the procedure?
 And how long does this take?
-Is a reasoned decision published at the end of the procedure?

-There is no formal notification procedure.
+Is a reasoned decision published at the end of the procedure? - No, there is no formal notification procedure.